 Bubbling with passion and anger at the unfairness in the world, Woolly grabs the bull by its horns and gets international fame for his iconic folk arts and character.
 Articulate and determined, he hijacks the media with a bold PR stunt that is a statement of the Bajan character.
 It is a lesson in self-confidence and determination.
 You can do anything if you put your mind to it.

 Anthony demonstrates the warmth and care of the Bajans.
 He will give away his semi-precious gems to children that are dazzled by them.
 He believes what goes around, comes around, and lives with grace and compassion.
 Be uplifted by his charm and care in Rain Man.
 Kindness beats kindness.
 Be generous and you will receive ample rewards.

 Diamonds in the Rough

 David’s quiet disposition flares up with humanity and empathy when he helps his clients choose the right gem for any occasion.
-He erupts with fun and plays the part of being a movie man directing people on a shoot and reacting to the scene with a Caribbean flair.
+He erupts with fun and plays the part of a movie man directing people on a shoot and reacting to the scene with a Caribbean flair.
 A genuine diamond in the rough!
 Aim to exceed expectations, and you will succeed beyond your expectations.
 Be bold and be you!

 Coconut Marathon Man

 Keith Cumberbatch has won many international marathons, and he still keeps running.
 He credits his success to climbing coconut trees, drinking coconut water, and his passionate Bajan drive.
-Keith shares his secrets on climbing, running, keeping fit in body and mind with the help of coconuts.
+Keith shares his secrets on climbing, running, and keeping fit in body and mind with the help of coconuts.

 Mrs. Cartwell Landlord